Review: REDARC Battery Charger, AC to DC 10A SmartCharge

 We were located in a sleepy village on the NSW North Coast, in a quiet caravan park.
 With a shiny new charger, all we needed was a flat battery.

-Now we could have run down the 100Ah AGM battery in the second battery system on our truck.
-Or we could have done the same with the lithium battery in our Wedgetail Camper.
+We could have run down the 100Ah AGM battery in the second battery system on our truck, or we could have done the same with the lithium battery in our Wedgetail Camper.
 But I decided to ask around first.

 It turns out fellow campers Brett and Claudia had an old lead acid battery.
-It had come out of a diesel Hyundai.
-It had failed Hyundai’s standard test procedure but was still working.
-So Brett grabbed it and used it to power their spare portable fridge.
+It had come out of a diesel Hyundai, after failing Hyundai’s standard test procedure.
+But was still working, so Brett and Claudia use it to power their spare portable fridge.

-This battery had been run low quite often, not ideal for a lead acid battery.
-It was a perfect test battery.
+This battery had been run low quite often, not ideal for a lead acid battery… a perfect test battery.
 Thanks Brett and Claudia!

 Setting Up The Test